 The Office of Well-Being and Resilience (OWBR) seeks to promote your well-being and professional satisfaction by advancing a culture that enables you to do your best work in a community that values you.

-One important feature of our model is the recognition that it is not incumbent on you as an individual to “get yourself well”.
-While we do encourage the development of your own individual resilience skills, we also recognize that much of what drives your well-being is located at the system-level.
+One important feature of our model is recognizing that it is not incumbent on you as an individual to “be well” or “get yourself well.”
+While we do encourage the development of your own personal well-being and resilience skills and that you take care of your mental health, we also recognize that much of what drives your well-being is related to the work environment and system-level factors.

 The OWBR model is influenced by the current evidence base, as well as expressed sentiments of Mount Sinai students, graduate medical trainees, faculty, and others.

 Created in 2018 and located within the Office of the Dean of the Icahn School of Medicine at Mount Sinai, we are a team dedicated to enhancing the well-being and resilience of medical and graduate students, graduate medical trainees, post-doctoral trainees, and faculty within the Mount Sinai Health System.
 We firmly believe that your professional fulfillment, personal well-being, and the meaning you derive from your work and education are essential elements of our Mount Sinai community missions to provide the highest quality care, conduct world-class research, and train tomorrow’s health care leaders.